 Programs take place both inside the historic buildings and outdoors, in all weather.
 Please ensure that students dress appropriately for the conditions and time of year.
-In hot weather, hats and sunscreen are a sensible precaution.

-- Litterless lunches are appreciated.
+Let’s cut back on waste!
+Litterless lunches are appreciated.

-Staff First Aid Training: Many staff at Black Creek Pioneer Village have first aid training.
+Staff first aid training: Many staff at Black Creek Pioneer Village have first aid training.
 In the rare event of an injury, rapid response procedures are in place.

-Nearest Hospital/Emergency Response Time: Humber River Regional Hospital is the closest hospital.
+Nearest hospital/emergency response time: Humber River Regional Hospital is the closest hospital.
 Depending on urgency of incident, Toronto EMS response time is between eight to 20 minutes.

 Allergies: Black Creek Pioneer Village is a “nut-sensitive” facility: visitors are asked to bring only snacks that are free of nuts or nut products.
-If your group includes a student with food sensitivities or allergies, we asked that you make our staff aware beforehand, so that we can take the appropriate precautions.
+If your group includes a student with food sensitivities or allergies, we ask that you make our staff aware beforehand, so that we can take the appropriate precautions.

 There are hard-packed gravel roads throughout the Village and wooden boardwalks in several areas.
-The Visitor’s Centre and 14 of the historic buildings are accessible by wheelchair.
+The Visitors’ Centre and 14 of the historic buildings are accessible by wheelchair.
 Five buildings are partially accessible.
-Accessible washrooms are located in the Visitor’s Centre and the Event Pavilion.
+Accessible washrooms are located in the Visitors’ Centre and the Event Pavilion.